Marta Korom

 Ph.D. in Clinical Science

-Marta completed her doctoral training in clinical science at the University of Delaware (UD) and her clinical internship at the Medical University of South Carolina in 2024, where she gained extensive training in trauma-informed evidence-based interventions.
+Marta completed her doctoral training in clinical science at the University of Delaware and her clinical internship at the Medical University of South Carolina in 2024, where she gained extensive experience in trauma-informed, evidence-based interventions.

-Marta’s graduate training at UD in Dr. Mary Dozier’s ABC lab focused on the short- and long-term effects of enhanced parenting on the neural, behavioral, cognitive, and physiological health of adversity-exposed infants and adolescents.
-Prior to her studies at UD, Marta received her master’s degrees at the University of Szeged, Hungary in 2015 in Clinical and Health Psychology and in Personality and Psychopathology at Teachers College, Columbia University in the City of New York in 2018.
-During her studies at Columbia, Marta worked in Dr. Nim Tottenham’s lab, studying the effects of early severe neglect on children’s brain development.
+During her graduate training at UD in Dr. Mary Dozier’s ABC lab, Marta focused on the short- and long-term effects of enhanced parenting on the neural, behavioral, cognitive, and physiological health of maltreated infants and adolescents.
+Prior to her time at UD, Marta earned her BA in Human Behavior Analysis in 2012 and her MA in Clinical and Health Psychology in 2015 from the University of Szeged, Hungary.
+She also completed a master’s program in Personality and Psychopathology at Teachers College, Columbia University in the City of New York in 2018.
+While at Columbia, Marta worked in Dr. Nim Tottenham’s lab, studying the effects of early severe neglect on children’s brain development.